Sava Sekulić: Artistic style

-Sekulić is a painter of the universal, the timeless, and the limitless.
-For him, everything is generalized, from the individual he aspires to the universal, and is very successful.
-Therefore, his works are the highest achievements of L'art brut, not only in the country but worldwide.
-Allegories and metaphors are present in nearly all his works.
-With his visions, he reduced a unique pictorial definition, minimized the subject matter to a metaphor.
-Most numerous are his compositions with human figures, portraits and scenes with historical and beings.
-While painting historical personalities, he portrayed the victims as heroes, and the members of his family as mythological beings.
-However, the most complex is the figure of a woman.
+Sekulić painting style is described as universal, timeless and limitless.
+His work tends towards generalization, moving from the individual towards the universal.
+His paintings are associated with L'art brut style, both within Serbia and worldwide.
+Allegories and metaphors appear in most of his works.
+With his visions, he reduced a unique pictorial definition, and minimized the subject matter to a metaphor.
+Most of his works are compositions of human figures, portraits and scenes with historical and beings.
+While painting historical people, he portrayed the victims as heroes, and members of his family as mythological creatures.
+However, his most complex figure is a woman.

-In many works there are philosophical stories and moralizing lessons.
+Many of his works are philosophical stories and moralizing lessons.
 Figures are simplified, flat and highly stylised.
-In the background of every painting is an original story derived from numerous popular legends and beliefs – pagan, Christian, mythological, historical or contemporary.
+In the background of every painting is an original story derived from numerous popular legends and beliefs such as: pagan, Christian, mythological, historical or contemporary.

-The myths with the pronounced respect for animals – primordial parents and beliefs on summing up people and animals are presented in his paintings by duplication and compaction of human and animal figure (fish, bird, horse, cow, snake, octopus, deer, bull, he-goat...), multiplication of heads and limbs.
+The myths, with the pronounced respect for animals, primordial parents and beliefs on summing up people and animals, are presented in his paintings by duplication and compaction of human and animal figures (such as fish, bird, horse, cow, snake, octopus, deer, bull or he-goat), multiplication of heads and limbs.
 The artist prefigured the symbiosis of anthropomorphic and zoomorphic figures, where all the alchemy of his pictorial expression is clearly visible.
-It is paradoxical that the artist's very style counteracts the narrative aspect of the painting and concentrates totally on the pictorial value with the strength on an unconscious neo-primitive.
+Paradoxically, Sekulić's style counteracts the narrative aspect of the painting and concentrates exclusively on the pictorial value, with the strength on an unconscious neo-primitive.

-His palette is restricted.
-He often paints surfaces with different applications of transparent colours, one over the other, without waiting for the earlier layer to dry, which leads to mixing and assimilation of colours.
-One colour is often predominant in each painting, which sometimes creates a monochrome impression.
-He sometimes only partly paints the background of certain paintings, thus leaving whole surfaces unpainted.
-This additionally eliminated any illusion of spatial depth.
+His style has been described as characterised by a "restricted palette".
+He often painted surfaces with different applications of transparent colours, one over the other, without waiting for the earlier layer to dry, resulting in the blending and assimilation of colours.
+In his paintings, a single dominant colour often prevailed, which sometimes created a monochromatic effect.
+He occasionally only partly painted the background, thus leaving areas of the surfaces unpainted.
+By doing so, Sekulić eliminated any illusion of spatial depth.

-Sekulić's paintings are pervaded with a number of inventive characteristics, the symbiosis of the real and the surreal, with the character of almost pure automatism.
-The superiority of the artist's senses overgrows the perception of a beholder.
-An ordinary observer is not capable of noticing and understanding the sensitive structure of purely pictorial phenomena; his paintings are firstly accepted as a kind of visual intrigue and are later intellectually experienced.
-Finally, Sava Sekulić is one of the greatest Serbian outsider and naïve painters and a world classic also.
+Sekulić's paintings are characterized by several inventive features, including a blending of the real and the surreal, often with elements resembling automatism.
+His work places strong emphasis on perception, which may shape how viewers engage with it.
+For some observers, the subtle structure of purely pictorial phenomena may not be immediately apparent; it can initially be perceived as visual intrigue and later invite deeper intellectual interpretation.
+Sava Sekulić is regarded as a notable Serbian outsider and naïve painter, and his work has received recognition beyond his national context.